 Emotional attachment of a high degree with the home

-Home already adapted for aging needs
+Home already adapted for ageing needs

 Avoidance of stress associated with moving